I enjoy collecting pigments in many forms to add a personal touch to my artistic creations. I have learned a lot about paint-making.

-By and large, inorganic pigments are usually made from a metal oxide or a mixed metal oxide.
-This is because inorganic pigments are sought for their covering power and opacity.
+Inorganic pigments are made from metal oxide or mixed metal oxide.
+Inorganic pigments are sought after for their covering power and opacity.
 Also, a pigment generally needs to be insoluble and non-reactive to the medium it’s incorporated into, so soluble and slightly soluble metal salts are ruled out for the most part.

-By far the earliest-used pigments were earth pigments.
-These pigments are generally crumbly clays colored by different forms of iron oxide.
-Early hunter-gatherers used them for cave painting to make graphic depictions of their daily lives.
+By far, the earliest-used pigments were earth pigments.
+These pigments were crumbled clay colored by different forms of iron oxide.
+Early hunter-gatherers used them for cave paintings to make graphic depictions of their daily lives.
 Through the ages, they were used to paint homes and public buildings while also included in the artist’s pallet.

 These pigments are lightfast and usually enhance the strength of the paint film regardless of what medium is used.
 Also, these oxide and ochre pigments exhibit relatively low toxicity.
 Those properties and their low cost helped maintain their importance even through the Industrial Revolution and into the present age.

 It should be noted that yellow ochres and iron oxide pigment might frequently have harmful impurities like manganese or crystalline silica.
 Therefore, a dust mask or respiratory protection is recommended.

 Read More From Feltmagnet